SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 Contrast and Black Levels

-Winner: Samsung Q60E for its superior contrast and black levels, perfect for darker viewing environments.
+Winner: LG B3 for its superior contrast and black levels, perfect for movie lovers and dark-room viewing.

 Brightness